Meningitis Negligence Claims

 - Seizures or convulsions

-Symptoms in older children, teenagers and adults
+What are the symptoms of meningitis in older children, teenagers and adults?

 - Irritability and confusion